United States · duration itinerary

 Insider tips

-- ◆Utilize ride-sharing services or public transport to navigate between neighborhoods.
+- ◆Utilize ride-sharing services or public transport to navigate between neighborhoods, especially for evening outings.

-- ◆Book popular attractions and restaurants in advance, especially on weekends.
+- ◆Book popular restaurants and tours in advance, particularly during peak season.

 Packing highlights